-Demolition work on abandoned Bella Vista houses to begin in coming weeks
+Demolition work on Bella Vista houses to begin in coming weeks

-Work on the abandoned Bella Vista Homes properties at The Lakes in Tauranga will begin in the coming weeks, with the upper levels of some of the houses likely to be removed, and the block foundations demolished.
+Work on the fenced-off Bella Vista Homes properties at The Lakes in Tauranga will begin in the coming weeks, with the upper levels of some of the houses likely to be removed, and the block foundations demolished.

 The Bay of Plenty Times has been trying to get answers about the future of the houses from the Tauranga City Council since Friday last week, amid growing speculation on social media.

-Tauranga Mayor Greg Brownless, via a council statement this morning, confirmed that legal teams and experts had visited the site last week and that any demolition was likely to be six weeks away.
+Tauranga Mayor Greg Brownless, via a council statement on Tuesday, confirmed that legal teams and experts had visited the site last week and that any demolition was likely to be six weeks away.

 Read more: 'It's over' - Tauranga City Council settles with Bella Vista homeowners